 |Recruiting Areas:||Alabama, Arkansas, Florida (Northern), Kentucky, Louisiana, Mississippi, Tennessee, Texas (Houston/San Antonio & South)|

-Derrick Lett (2nd year at Yale in 2016), a former collegiate receiver who won two Bowl games and went on to coach at Tennessee, joined the Yale staff as its running backs coach in July of 2015.
+Derrick Lett has coached running backs the last four season at Yale, but he adds the title of assistant head coach in 2019.
+A former collegiate receiver who won two Bowl games and went on to coach at Tennessee, he joined the Yale staff in July of 2015.

-His corps of runners were hit by injuries the last two years, but there have been some impressive performances.
-Lett helped Alan Lamar, who began the season as the No. 4 back before becoming team rookie of the year, earn FCS Freshman All American honors while leading the Elis in rushing.
-In 2015 he helped DeShawn Salter produce the fifth best rushing total in a game (233, Lehigh) for an El and twice earn league player of the week honors, while former Yale back Austin Reuland is playing in the CFL this fall.
+His corps of runners were hit by injuries the last few years, but there were some impressive performances.
+Lamar, who began the 2016 season as the No. 4 back before becoming team rookie of the year, earned FCS Freshman All American honors while leading the Elis in rushing.
+In 2015 he helped Salter produce the fifth best rushing total in a game (233, Lehigh) for an Eli and twice earn league player of the week honors, while former Yale back Austin Reuland '16 played in the CFL.

 He helped lead the 2014 Volunteers to their first Bowl victory since 2010.
 Working mainly with the wide receivers, the unit had four members record at least 30 catches.
 As a group, they caught 19 touchdown passes in 12 games.
-He helped accomplish this while helping secure top five classes in each of the past two years.
+He helped accomplish this while helping secure top five classes in each of his last two years.

 Prior to his time at Tennessee, Lett spent four years as an assistant at Bowling Green High School.
 He was in charge of the secondary his first two years before becoming the passing game coordinator, primarily in charge of quarterbacks and wide receivers.
 He implemented a new offense that more than doubled passing production, helping three of his players earn college scholarships.
 In addition to his coaching duties with football, he also coached the varsity track team.